Part exchange my car

 Is it better to sell or part exchange my car?

-Although it’s thought of as quick and easy to do, and it’s offered in lots of finance contracts, part exchanging doesn’t leave you in the driver’s seat for negotiations.
-You may even feel like you’ve missed out on a better price.
+Although it’s thought of as quick and easy to do, and it’s offered to many drivers with outstanding finance, part exchanging doesn’t leave you in the driver’s seat for negotiations.
+You may even feel like you’ve missed out on a great price.
 Selling your car outright (including your financed car!) might get you more money than part exchange.

 Here’s why:

-• Your part-ex valuation may be based on an inaccurate estimate (like the GMFV in your finance contract).
+• Your part exchange value may be based on an inaccurate estimate (like the GMFV in your finance contract).
 Your car could be worth more!

 • You could get better value for money, whether that’s more money off your next car, more upgrades, or an entirely different model.

 • Selling on Motorway is super quick and easy.
-You can get a verified dealer’s best price, paid quickly, with no fees, hassle, or regrets.
+You can get a verified dealer’s best price, paid quickly, with no fees or regrets, hassle-free.

 How to get more money than a part exchange valuation?